srele96/sk-experiments/cpp/experiments/linear_algebra/pseudo_code/README.md

 # Pseudo Code

-The Pseudo Code implementation for vector movement.
+The Pseudo Code implementation to display vectors in terminal.

 ## Finish the implementation